-It’s kind of a sad statistic when you think of the time you spend and the impact career has on your overall well-being.
-Everyone needs to have something to look forward to each day.
-If you are a reluctant 9-to-5er, but feel your true purpose is in providing a safe and happy home for your family, you can still feel fulfilled and at peace because you are tending to your personal values.
+It’s clear, our good health and well-being depend on having something meaningful to look forward to each day.
+If you are a reluctant 9-to-5er and feel your true purpose is to provide a safe and happy home for your family, you can still feel fulfilled and at peace with your current job because you are tending to your personal values.
 Your job makes possible something that is important to you.

-Is there something in the job that spoke to you when you took it?
-Has the job changed or have you forgotten why you wanted it in the first place?
+Also, think about what inspired you when you first accepted your job.
+Did something speak to you?
+Has the job changed, or have you forgotten why you wanted it in the first place?
 Try to reconnect with what you were excited about originally.
-Or, can you explore ways to align your job more with your personal interests?
+You can also explore ways to better align your job with your personal interests.

-Remember to also look for fulfillment in your personal life.
-We’ve all heard the saying, "if you love what you do, you’ll never work a day in your life!” but unfortunately, that may not happen for everyone.
-That’s why it is so important to find our passions and purpose inside and outside the job you do to pay the bills.
+Remember to also look for fulfillment in your personal life, too.
+We’ve all heard the saying, "If you love what you do, you’ll never work a day in your life.”
+Unfortunately, that may not happen for everyone.
+That’s why it is so important to find our passions and purpose inside and outside the jobs we do to pay the bills.

-Do you have something you are truly passionate about, and wish that you could get paid to do it?
-Let us know about it in the comments below!
+Do you have something you are truly passionate about and wish you could get paid to do it?
+Let us know about it in the comments.

 Blue Cross and Blue Shield of Illinois, a Division of Health Care Service Corporation, a Mutual Legal Reserve Company, an Independent Licensee of the Blue Cross and Blue Shield Association